rangeetpan/Decomposition/README.md

 ResNet models and found that enabling decomposition comes with a small cost (1.77\% and 0.85\% for top-1 and top-5 accuracy, respectively).
 Also, building a model by reusing or replacing modules can be done with a 2.3\% and 0.5\% average loss of accuracy.
-Furthermore, reusing and replacing these modules reducesCO2e emission by ∼37 times compared to training the model from scratch.
+Furthermore, reusing and replacing these modules reduces CO2e emission by ∼37 times compared to training the model from scratch.

 Due to the size issue, the code has been uploaded in Zenodo.